pytchlang/pytch-tutorials/chase-game/tutorial.md

 {{< commit bird-costume >}}

-In Pytch Sprites start out invisible, so we need to add some instructions to select the costume and show the sprite.

-These lines add a new script (Python calls these "functions" instead of scripts) to the Sprite.
-The word "def" followed by the name of the function makes it, and the lines that are indented more than the first line are the instructions that are contained within the script.

-The name "__init__" is special -- that function is started automatically when the project loads, so we can use it to set some things up.
+Usually sprites need a few instructions to set them up when the project first loads.
+For example, Sprites in Pytch start out hidden and we would like to see our bird!

+In Python these instructions are organised together into functions, which are like stacks of instructions.
+You use the functions contained inside a Sprite to control it.

+These lines add a new script called "start".
+The word "def" (short for "define")begins it.
+Like the class there is a ":" at the end of the line to say that there will be more lines after that will be part of this function.
+Between the function's name and the ":" there is a list of _variable_ names in brackets.
+Pytch needs at least one.
+The name doesn't matter, but it's traditional to call it "self".

+{{< commit add-start-def >}}

+Now we can add the instructions that are part of the function.
+Each line is indented so that it is inside the definition.
+To make the sprite appear we use this line:

+{{< commit show-bird >}}

+There is still one thing missing, which is that we haven't told Pytch _when_ this function should happen.
+The easiest thing is to have it run when we click the green flag.
+To do that we need to put a "hat" on the function, like this:

+{{< commit green-flag-show >}}

+Finally, we can see the results of our work!
+Press the Build button (nothing seems to happen on the stage at first, because the Sprite hasn't done the "start" function yet.
+But when you press the Green flag you should see a giant bird appear!

+The bird is very big because the image we are using is big.
+We can fix that by setting the size of the Sprite.
+We can do this by adding another line to the "start" function.
+This line has to be indented exactly as much as the other line that is _inside_ the function:

-{{< commit init-bird-1 >}}
+{{< commit set-bird-size >}}

-Finally, we can press the "Build" button and see the results of this work!